Research Experience for Undergraduates (REU) Program in Plant Biology at the University of Louisville

 Free on-campus housing is available for participants of the program.

-We will begin considering applications on March 1, 2015 and will continue until all positions are filled.
+If we are able to offer the program in the summer of 2016, we will begin considering applications on March 1, 2016 and will continue until all positions are filled.

 Students must be U.S. citizens or permanent residents to be eligible for funding through this program.

 Students must be enrolled as an undergraduate at an accredited baccalaureate or associate degree granting institution in the Fall 2016 semester.

 Students must be available for the duration of the program (May 31-August 5, 2016).

 Students must not have previously participated in the University of Louisville Plant Biology REU program.